 Converting Your Property from a Short-Term to Long-Term Rental

 If you're new to long-term rentals, there are several things you'll need to consider before putting your investment property on the market.
 First and foremost, you'll need to understand that in North Carolina, there are different laws that apply to long-term rentals versus those that apply to vacation rentals.
 The process outlined below may sound a bit complicated and involved, and, if not undertaken properly, it can be.

 One of the best things you can do if you're entering the long-term rental market for the first time is work with a professional property management company like Sweyer Property Management.
 We have experts who can guide you through every step of the process from preparing your home for the market and advertising to tenant screening, lease signing and beyond.

-Maintenance - If your short-term rental property was being managed through a vacation rental company, they likely had a maintenance service that would respond to tenant emergencies, right?
+If your short-term rental property was being managed through a vacation rental company, they likely had a maintenance service that would respond to tenant emergencies, right?
 When owning a long-term investment property, you probably want the same type of service, otherwise it will be you getting the 3 a.m. emergency calls about busted water heaters.
-When bringing on a professional property management company, they will have a maintenance department who can handle everything from small repairs to late night emergencies to turnover work.
+When bringing on a professional property management company, they will have a maintenance department that can handle everything from small repairs to late-night emergencies to turnover work.

 Ultimately, only you as the property owner can determine if entering the long-term rental market is right for you and, as you can see, there is a lot to think about before making a decision.
 But, with some help from the professionals, long-term rentals are a sound investment with steady cash flow that can be as hands-on or hands-off as you'd like them to be.
 If you'd like to discuss what would be involved in converting your vacation rental into a long-term rental, please reach out to our team of experts today.